BMJ 2001;323:901 ( 20 October )

 View this table:

-Table 2.
-Significant outcomes found in more than one trial
+Significant outcomes found in only one trial

 View this table: